Nine Essential Feng Shui Chi Adjustments You Need To Know

 6. Objects with Movement – Mobiles, colorful flags and “wind-dancers” activate Chi energy in a beautiful, mesmerizing way.
 Flags can also be placed strategically to complete the shape of your home’s Bagua map if it is missing a sector.
 Here’s more on missing Bagua areas.

 7. Living Things – There’s a wide range of living things you can bring into your space to activate Chi.
-From live plants to well-loved pets, living things require your attention, which is a natural source of positive energy.
+From live plants for the Wood element, to well-loved pets for the Fire element, living things require your attention, which is a natural source of positive energy.

 8. Artwork – Art is one of the most important of Feng Shui’s Chi adjustments because it is so universal, yet so personal.
 Look around your home right now to make sure the art you’re living with makes you feel great every time you see it.